-•With value given, set the logic level of the pin. value can be anything that converts to a boolean.
-If it converts to True, the pin is set high, otherwise it is set low.
+If the argument is supplied then this method sets the digital logic level of the pin.
+The argument x can be anything that converts to a boolean.
+If it converts to True, the pin is set to state '1', otherwise it is set to state '0'.
+The behaviour of this method depends on the mode of the pin: